SubhamSahooAIML/ML-Assignment---Supervised-Regression/README.md

 ## ⚙️ Installation & Setup
 [cite_start]This project includes a dependency management script for easy setup.

+## for jupiter file
+you can download and check the dependency and then run the ipynb file for jupiter

 1. Ensure you have Python 3.8+ installed.
 2. Open your terminal in the project directory.
 3. Run the automated dependency checker: